MihaiBogdanEugen/learn-aws-lambda/hello-aws-lambda-java11/README.md

     }
 }
 ```
-If you plan to modify the default logback configuration, set the classifier to `no-config`.
+If you plan to modify the default logback configuration, set the classifier to `no-config` to the dependency entry.

 Afterwards, add the `logback.xml` file in `src/main/resources`:
 ```xml